 I should be clear, straight from the start, that no matter what discounts and freebies you come across for teachers in the UK they won’t replace good money and time management.
 After all, the teaching profession has one of the highest proportions of early retirees due to stress and teacher retention in the UK is low due to burnout and over-accountability.
-Looking into more long-term savvy wealth management is always a positive move in order to depend less on your employment in later years.
+Looking into more long-term savvy wealth management is always a positive move in order to depend less on your employment and pension in later years.

 Top Discounts for Teachers UK Edition

 I’ve outlined below some of the teacher discounts available in the UK.
 Hopefully, by making use of these savings available on cars, tech, hotels holidays etc, those in the teaching profession will be able to eke out their income slightly further.
 On top of all the discounts and deals listed below, it’s always worth looking at your NEU (EdenRed) or other union discount schemes.
 These UK teacher discount schemes can be disregarded by most teachers, but please give them a look.
 The reason I say this is when renewing insurances and seeking discounts, you can order great vouchers at a discount to be used on goods and services.
 Be mindful that not all discounts in the EdenRed scheme are better than those you can get yourself.
 They seem to work in a similar way to the Blue Light Discount Card available to NHS and armed forces – the main difference being the blue light card has an upfront cost initially.

 Technology, Laptops and Apple Discounts for Teachers and Educators in the UK